Aestheticsuraj234/Complete-DSA-Course/Chapter-2/Stacks/Coding-Examples/note.md

 ```

-   - Demonstrate the concept of recursion using the function call stack.
+   - Demonstrate the concept of recursion using the function call stack.✅

 Certainly!
 Recursion is a programming concept where a function calls itself in its definition.
 This often leads to a natural demonstration of the function call stack.
 Let's consider the classic example of calculating the factorial of a number using recursion: